Which Gymnastics Event is the Easiest?

 Alternative gymnastics disciplines

-Most gymnastics fans are familiar with Artistic gymnastics events, but there are actually 11 gymnastics disciplines in total – more about them in this article.
+Most gymnastics fans are familiar with Artistic gymnastics events, but there are actually 11 gymnastics disciplines in total.

 Many people consider Artistic events the hardest because of the long training hours needed to master all of the apparatus.
 Events in other disciplines can be considered easier because they focus on one event and gymnasts can reach the top level of that discipline without the high workload of Artistic.